RBWR-Development/rpwr-books/11_Basic_Interactions.md

 # Changing primary flow

 Raising primary cooling flow WILL NOT change the temperature in the primary.
-Instead reactor will react with higher power to more or less maintain the temperature.
+Instead, reactor will react with higher power to more or less maintain the temperature.
 Therefore:
 - RCP flow can be treated as another means of changing the reactor power (along with rods and boric acid).
 More flow will cause more power and more steam production.
 - In order to reduce primary temperature after cooling flow is raised, reactivity must be reduced with other reactor controls to stop the power raise.